Emergency Medical Information Program

 Properties rated as a 5 must be located within 1,000 feet of a fire hydrant.
 Properties located more than 1,000 feet from a fire hydrant are rated a 6.

 Looking for the latest weather forecast, tide charts, or information about how to prepare your family in the event of an emergency?
-The links below will help you find local and regional information.
+These links will help you find local and regional information.

 - Camano Island – Indian Beach Area